gnudatalanguage/gdl/README.md

 Information resources
 ---------------------

-As GDL is aimed as a drop-in replacement for IDL, resources for IDL constitute valuable sources of information for GDL users as well.
+GDL does not maintain a proper documentation: as GDL is aimed as a drop-in replacement for IDL, resources for IDL constitute the valuable sources of information for GDL users as well.
+GDL MUST behave (at least) as IDL, and any discrepancy should be reported by opening an issue.
-These include:
+Conversely, the GDL issues and discussion forum on GitHub are not the good place for beginners to ask for advice on how to use IDL (or GDL).
+Use the forum below.
+IDL freely available resources include:
 - the [official IDL documentation](https://www.harrisgeospatial.com/docs/)
 - the [idl-pvwave Google Group](https://groups.google.com/forum/#!forum/idl-pvwave)
 - the [comp.lang.idl-pvwave usenet group archives](http://www.idlcoyote.com/comp.lang.idl-pvwave/) (dating back to 1991!)
 - Wikipedia article on [IDL](https://en.wikipedia.org/wiki/IDL_\(programming_language\)) and references therein
 - websites of IDL gurus including [David Fanning](http://www.idlcoyote.com/) and [Michael Galloy](http://michaelgalloy.com/)
 - numerous [tutorials and lecture notes](https://www.google.com/search?q=interactive+data+language) introducing IDL
+- old, used, but still very valid IDL booklets can be found in various libraries, second-hand bookstores etc.

 There are several open source packages compatible or interoperable with GDL, including:
 - the [MPFIT](https://pages.physics.wisc.edu/~craigm/idl/cmpfit.html) curve fitting library written in IDL (also available as a [Debian package](https://packages.debian.org/gdl-mpfit))